Do you suffer from fear of public speaking? Here are 10 causes of speech anxiety and powerful tips about how to speak with confidence!

 How's that for a widespread form of social anxiety?

 Need a powerful technique to relax before your next speech or presentation?
-The more important the outcome, the more frazzled you'll probably be.
-Wouldn't you rather be in The Zone so you can achieve maximum influence?
-Here's a technique that can help even if you only have 5 minutes to spare!
-It's in my essential cheat sheet for speakers, "How to Calm Your Nerves before Speaking."
+Got only a few minutes to spare?
+It's all in my essential cheat sheet for speakers, "How to Calm Your Nerves before Speaking."

 The Prevalence of Fear of Public Speaking

 To be fair: heights, insects, and deep water also rank above death in the survey that's still cited above any other.
 It's from The Book of Lists, which in 1977 reproduced a 1973 survey by Bruskin Associates.* Here's the full ranking of the "14 worst human fears": 1.
 Speaking before a group 2.
 Heights 3.
 Insects and Bugs 4.
 Financial Problems 5.
 Deep Water.
 6. Sickness 7.
 Death 8.
 Flying 9.Loneliness 10.
 Dogs 11.
 Driving in a Car 12.
 Darkness 13.
 Elevators.
 14. Escalators.

 To bring that up to date to our 21st century, a recent post from a “knowledge, awareness, and self-improvement” site finds fear of public speaking occupying the #3 slot.
 In this list, a dread of loneliness and death edge out our social phobia.
 But fear of speaking reliably remains as one of our great waking nightmares.